isomerpages/mse-zerowaste/_zero-waste/04-foreward.md

 disposal rates.

-To overcome these challenges, and seize the opportunities in them, we must collectively build three new resiliences.
-Economic resilience to ensure a robust economy that thrives in a carbon- and resourceconstrained world.
-Climate resilience to ensure Singapore is prepared to tackle the effects of climate change.
-And Resource resilience to safeguard our access to critical resources, such as food, water and energy.
+To overcome these challenges, and seize the opportunities in them, we must collectively build three new resiliences:
+* **Economic resilience** to ensure a robust economy that thrives in a carbon- and resource constrained world
+* **Climate resilience** to ensure Singapore is prepared to tackle the effects of climate change
+* **Resource resilience** to safeguard our access to critical resources, such as food, water and energy.

 The Masterplan will lay out Singapore’s strategies to build these resiliences.
 Our economy is currently based on the linear “take-makedispose” model.
 We want to move away from this, towards a circular one that reuses resources endlessly.
-To do this, we have set ourselves an ambitious target – we will reduce the amount of waste (per capita) that we send to landfill by 30% by 2030.
+To do this, we have set ourselves an ambitious target – **we will reduce the amount of waste (per capita) that we send to landfill by 30% by 2030**.
 This is on top of our existing target to achieve a 70% overall recycling rate by 2030.
 We can achieve these targets through sustainable production and consumption, and transforming trash into treasure.

 Sustainable production involves changing the way we do business.
-Climate change, resource constraints and growing consumer demands for sustainability means companies will need new capabilities to produce more with less.
+Climate change, resource constraints and growing consumer demands for sustainability mean companies will need new capabilities to produce more with less.
 Products have to be designed more efficiently and processes re-engineered.
 We will also need to push the boundaries of applied science and develop new circular economy solutions.
 The